Australian magpie: Cultural references

 The Australian magpie featured in aboriginal folklore around Australia.
 The Yindjibarndi people of the Pilbara in the northwest of the country used the bird as a signal for sunrise, awakening them with its call.
 They were also familiar with its highly territorial nature, and it features in a song in their Burndud, or songs of customs.
 It was a totem bird of the people of the Illawarra region south of Sydney.

 Under the name piping shrike, the white-backed magpie was declared the official emblem of the Government of South Australia in 1901 by Governor Tennyson, and has featured on the South Australian flag since 1904.
 The magpie is a commonly used emblem of sporting teams in Australia, and its brash, cocky attitude has been likened to the Australian psyche.
 Such teams tend to wear uniforms with black and white stripes.
 The Collingwood Football Club adopted the magpie from a visiting South Australian representative team in 1892.
 The Port Adelaide Magpies would likewise adopt the black and white colours and Magpie name in 1902.
 Other examples include Brisbane's Souths Logan Magpies and Sydney's Western Suburbs Magpies.
 Disputes over who has been the first club to adopt the magpie emblem have been heated at times.
 Another club, Glenorchy Football Club of Tasmania, was forced to change uniform design when placed in the same league as another club (Claremont Magpies) with the same emblem.

 In New Zealand, the Hawke's Bay Rugby Union team, from Napier, New Zealand, is also known as the magpies.
 One of the best-known New Zealand poems is "The Magpies" by Denis Glover, with its refrain "Quardle oodle ardle wardle doodle", imitating the sound of the bird – and the popular New Zealand comic Footrot Flats features a magpie character by the name of Pew.
+Other magpies depicted in fiction include: Magpie in Colin Thiele's 1974 children's book Magpie Island, Miss Magpie in The Adventures of Blinky Bill, and Penguin the magpie in Penguin Bloom.
+The sculpture Big Swoop in central Canberra was installed in Garema Place on 16 March 2022.

 The Australian Magpie won the inaugural Australian Bird of the Year poll conducted by Guardian Australia and BirdLife Australia in late 2017.
 The Australian magpie won the 2017 contest with 19,926 votes (13.3%), narrowly ahead of the Australian white ibis.
-The magpie slumped to the #4 place in the 2019 poll, and to the #9 place in the 2021 poll.
+The magpie slumped to fourth place in the 2019 poll, and to ninth place in the 2021 poll.
 The voting rules changed in all three years of the Bird of the Year poll, which may have affected the results.
+The magpie also won a 2023 ABC Science poll for Australia's favourite animal sound.